nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 shellcode += b"\x0c\x01\x01\x01" # syscall 0x40404\
 ```

-In the same blogpost a clever nopsled is highlighted, I used it too:
+In the same blogpost a clever NOP sled is highlighted, I used it too:

 ```Python
 # MIPS nopsled from https://www.pnfsoftware.com/blog/firmware-exploitation-with-jeb-part-2/